agathe-monnot/agathe-monnot/README.md

 Hi, I’m Agathe Monnot!

-After working as photographer (studio and free-lance), I am now a student at City of Glasgow College, learning Web Development.
+After working as a photographer (studio and free-lance), I am now a student at City of Glasgow College, learning Web Development.

-I have just passed my HNC with an A grade and will get my HND in July 2021.
+I have passed my HNC with an A grade and I am currently studying towards my HND (ends June 2022).

 I wish to use my knowledge in Graphic Design (Visual Communication Bachelor obtained in 2010) and visual arts, paired with my newly gained coding skills, to become a full stack developer.